|Quick Facts: Survey Researchers|

 Most survey researchers work in research firms, polling organizations, nonprofits, corporations, colleges and universities, and government agencies.
 The majority work full time during regular business hours.

-Many research positions require a master’s degree or Ph.D., though a bachelor’s degree may be sufficient for some entry-level positions.
-In addition, employers generally prefer candidates who have previous experience performing research, using statistics, and analyzing data.
+Many research positions require a master’s degree or Ph.D., although a bachelor’s degree may be sufficient for some entry-level positions.

 The median annual wage for survey researchers was $59,740 in May 2021.